utkarshcmu/grafana.org/content/blog/2019-01-11-timeshift-ep75.md

 [**Monitoring Java Applications with Prometheus and Grafana - Part 1**](http://blog.klocwork.com/open-source/monitoring-java-applications-prometheus-grafana-part-1/): A step by step guide to monitoring Java applications with Prometheus and Grafana.
 Part 1 covers collecting and storing the metrics in Prometheus, and part 2 will dive into configuring Grafana and building your first dashboard.

 [**Outages in the Cloud.
-Whom to blame and how to prove it?**](https://www.claudiokuenzler.com/blog/822/outages-in-the-cloud-whom-to-blame-and-prove-it-using-mtr-influxdb-grafana#.XDkeaM9KgWo): Claudio describes how he used data visualization to helped settle the blame game when he was experiencing periodic outages in his hybrid infrastructure.
+Whom to blame and how to prove it?**](https://www.claudiokuenzler.com/blog/822/outages-in-the-cloud-whom-to-blame-and-prove-it-using-mtr-influxdb-grafana#.XDkeaM9KgWo): Claudio describes how he used data visualization to help settle the blame game when he was experiencing periodic outages in his hybrid infrastructure.

 <br />